kubernetes/website/content/en/docs/concepts/policy/pod-security-policy.md

 and [`emptydir`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).
 If you don't specify `FSGroupChangePolicy` for a durable (non-ephemeral) volume, the kubelet always recursively changes permission and ownership. of volume.
-This is an alpha feature in 1.18 and feature `ConfigurableFSGroupPolicy` must be enabled to use it.
+This is an alpha feature.
+To use it, enable the [feature gate](/docs/reference/command-line-tools-reference/feature-gates] `ConfigurableFSGroupPolicy` in the kubelet, api-server and controller-manager.

 - *MustRunAs* - Requires at least one `range` to be specified.
 Uses the minimum value of the first range as the default.
 Validates against all ranges.